Axway-Syncplicity/Syncplicity-Java-AD-Sample/README.md

 * Update the consumer secret (REPLACE_WITH_APP_SECRET)
 * Update the Syncplicity admin token (REPLACE_WITH_ADMIN_TOKEN)
 * Update the EE account owner email, typically the sandbox owner email for development purposes (REPLACE_OWNER_EMAIL_OF_SANDBOX_EE_ACCOUNT)
+* Update the active directory url (adUrl) so that the sample app can locate the AD server
+* Update the active directory login id.
+This will be the user that the application uses to query the active directory (queryUserBaseDN)
+* Update the active directory password for the above user (queryUserPassword).
-Run the application.
+* Update the active directory permission search level \[search base\]. (querySearchBase) Run the application.

 ## Contributing